Got SEO Issues? How to Troubleshoot 6 Common SEO Problems

 Search engines use header tags to distinguish important information about your page.
 If you repeat the H1 tag down the page instead of switching to small-sized fonts and a structured pattern, it looks like you have multiple on-page titles to Google.

-Place a unique H1 tag at the top of your content and use H2 for subheadings.
+Place a unique H1 tag at the top of your content and use H2 and H3 tags for subheadings.
 You can set up an information hierarchy that Google will love and users can appreciate.

 WebFX SEO Checker

 - Site Speed Analysis

 4. You have a slow site load speed